 Run an errand.
 Take the dog out.
 Go for a relaxing stroll.

-With every step, walking offers benefits that can improve heart health.
-It can improve your cholesterol levels, blood pressure and energy levels, plus it can fight weight gain, explains the American Heart Association.
+With every step, walking offers benefits and is some of the best exercise for heart health.
+It can improve your cholesterol levels, blood pressure and energy levels, plus it can fight weight gain to improve heart health overall, explains the American Heart Association.
 Walking can also reduce stress, clear your mind and boost your mood.

 All of those things can help reduce your risk of heart disease and stroke — and the best part?
 You only need about two and a half hours per week of moderate exercise, such as a brisk walk around the park.